rememberHighlightedCode

 Pre-highlights code and remembers the resulting AnnotatedString.

 Returns null while highlighting is in progress or if highlighting failed.
-Callers should always render a plain-text fallback when the state is null.

 Re-runs automatically when code, language, or theme changes.